swiss-seismological-service/scdetect/doc/base/Theoretical-Background.rst

 Based on this information the linker maintains a list of detection candidates where each candiate :math:`c` has its own *association matrix* :math:`\mathbf{B}^c`.
 During operation the linker constantly tries to insert new local maxima into the association matrices.
-A local maxima referring to :math:`T_k` is inserted if the absolute values of all the differences in either the :math:`k-th` row or the :math:`k-th` column between the entries of the reference matrix and the association matrix are smaller than or equal to the configured ``"arrivalOffsetThreshold"`` :math:`\epsilon`, i.e.
+A local maxima referring to the template waveform :math:`T_k` is merged if the absolute values of all the differences in either the :math:`k-th` row or the :math:`k-th` column between the entries of the reference matrix and the association matrix are smaller than or equal to the configured ``"arrivalOffsetThreshold"`` :math:`\epsilon`, i.e.

 .. math::